 The paint didn't dry as quickly.
 This allowed the artist to create smooth transitions into the shadows and made for a more realistic picture.
 It has since become the medium of choice for most artists from the 16th Century till today.

 Artist's that paint in oils are going to find one of the broadest color and tonal ranges of any medium, and unlike most water based products, will not change in color intensity or value after drying.
 In other words, what you see is what you get!

-You can achieve the richest dark's than any medium while exploiting similar effects of transparent glazes found in watercolor, tempera and acrylics.
+You can achieve the richest dark's and the brightest whites while exploiting similar effects of transparent glazes found in watercolor, tempera and acrylics.

 Great painting is still an art, and not a science.
 And each artist will find certain things work better than others.
-My job here is simply to pass down the oil painting techniques I use, and have learned over the last 30 some odd years.
-And also discover and show to you other oil painting techniques other artist's use in their endeavors to create beauty.
+This site here is simply to pass down my easy oil painting techniques that I use, and have learned over the last 30 some odd years.
+And also discover and show to you other oil painting techniques that I use and other artists use in their endeavors to create beauty.

 If you're like me, you've got hundreds of site's categorized in nice folders by subject.
 What I've found however, is a handful of sites that I would call my true favorites and visit regularly.
 The rest end up in their neat little folder and forgotten about unless I really have extra time to hunt them down again.